tcrurav/bookings-hexagonal-arquitecture/README.md

 <!-- README.md defaults to English.
 Click a language above to view the other file. -->

-# Reservations Hexagonal - Node/Express/Sequelize + React
+# Booking App Example using Hexagonal Architecture - Node/Express/Sequelize + React

 Simple template for a reservation management application using hexagonal architecture.